 Plastic furniture is easily the most inexpensive and budget friendly option for outdoor furniture.
 It's commonly available at most big-box or hardware stores and is ultra-lightweight.
 Unfortunately, because it can be overly flexible and lightweight, most people perceive its quality to be lower

-- Resistant to water, rust, and snow.
-Also resistant to termites and other insects
+Resistant to water, rust, and snow.
+Also resistant to termites and other insects Cons:

-- Ultra-lightweight and lacks sturdiness - thought this makes it easy to move around, your furniture may blow around in the wind.
-It’s also prone to snapping if your guests are too rough with it
+Ultra-lightweight and lacks sturdiness - though this makes it easy to move around, your furniture may blow around in the wind.
+It's also prone to snapping if your guests are too rough with it

 We recommend that those in desert climates like Arizona opt for the most durable material possible.
 In our opinion, that's poly lumber.
 Though it may be more expensive than some other options, it will last much longer and has qualities that are better suited for environments with intense sunlight and heat.